-If you have an employment contract from France, or from your home country, or if you have a scholarship at least equivalent to the minimum given to doctoral students in France (1594€ net as of January 1st, 2023): you will follow the visa application procedure "Passeport talent - Chercheur" (or "scientifique-chercheur" if you are an Algerian national).
-If you do not have a French employment contract, and your scholarship does not meet the minimum stated above: you will follow the visa application procedure Long Stay Visa ("Visa Long Séjour", "VLS-TS") bearing the statement "étudiant" (student).
+• If you have an employment contract from France, or from your home country, or if you have a scholarship at least equivalent to the minimum given to doctoral students in France (2 200€ gross in 2025, around 1710€ net): You will follow the visa application procedure for "Talent - Chercheur" (or "Scientifique - chercheur" if you are an Algerian national). • If you do not have a French employment contract, and your scholarship does not meet the minimum stated above: You will follow the visa application procedure for a Long Stay Visa ("Visa Long Séjour", "VLS-TS") bearing the statement "Étudiant".
 PREPARING YOUR APPLICATION FILE According to the type of visa you apply for, various documents will be required, including a proof of address in France (which might be temporary accommodation).
-For the "Passeport talent - Chercheur" visa, you will have to provide a document entitled "Convention d'accueil" (hosting agreement).
+For the "Talent - Chercheur" visa, you will have to provide a document entitled "Convention d'accueil" (hosting agreement).
 The Human Resources contact point of your host laboratory will provide you with this document.
-For doctoral students applying for a student visa, the consulate will require your admission letter, and a proof of resources at least equivalent to €615 per month for the duration of your visa.
-FAMILY If you are married and you are coming with your spouse and/or children, they will have to apply for a visa.
+For doctoral students applying for a visa bearing the statement "Étudiant", the consulate will require your admission letter, and a proof of resources at least equivalent to €615 per month for the duration of your visa.
+FAMILY If you are coming with your spouse and/or children, they will have to apply for a visa.
 To make the process easier, we recommend that they apply for their visa while you are applying for yours.
 LEARNING ABOUT HEALTH INSURANCE COVERAGE In France, it is compulsory for every international doctoral student to have health insurance.
 Whatever your situation, you will find here useful information to anticipate the different steps to take, and thus be covered straight from your arrival and throughout your period of doctoral studies.
 HEALTH INSURANCE ("SÉCURITÉ SOCIALE") You will have a French work contract From the first day of your employment contract, you will be covered by the French state health insurance.
 However, affiliation is not automatic: you will need to submit an affiliation form and supporting documents (including a birth certificate) to your health insurance organization.
 The choice of the organization will depend on your nationality and the type of visa you have (more information in the "Registering for health insurance" section of this guide).
 To ensure that you are covered from the moment you arrive in France, and before your employment contract begins, we recommend that you take out travel or private health insurance for the first few weeks of your stay.
-You will not have a French work contract - You are from Europe (EU/EEE), Switzerland, the UK, Québec, or from the Principalities of Andorra or Monaco: Prior to your arrival, you have to get either a European Health Insurance Card (EHIC), or Global Health Insurance Card (GHIC), or the specific form from the health insurance organization or social security office in your country or Principality.
+FIND OUT MORE + https://international.univ-grenoble-alpes.fr/gettingorganized/ Section Insurances > Health insurance You will not have a French work contract - You are from Europe (EU/EEE), Switzerland, the UK, Québec, or from the Principalities of Andorra or Monaco: Prior to your arrival, you have to get either a European Health Insurance Card (EHIC), or Global Health Insurance Card (GHIC), or the specific form from the health insurance organization or social security office in your country or Principality.
 This document must be valid for the whole duration of your stay in France. - You are of another nationality:

 Prior to your arrival in France, you must take a travel insurance or private health insurance in order to be covered during the first weeks of your stay, and until you are able to register with the French state health insurance.

 You will have to register with the French state health insurance once arrived in France, after your administrative enrollment with the Doctoral college.
-A birth certificate will be requested, so remember to bring one.
-FIND OUT MORE + https://international.univ-grenoble-alpes.fr/gettingorganized/